 Anycubic i3 Mega - V1

-The first version of the Anycubic i3 Mega in the form that we know it.
-This version is very similar to the current one, both in structure and in its black color, although we can recognize it because the stickers on the front are different.
+The first version of the Anycubic i3 Mega in the form we know it.
+This version is very similar to the current one, both in construction and its black color, although we can recognize it because the stickers on the front are different.

-The structure of the V1 version is practically the same as the later ones, with its characteristic base, bridge, and quick mounting system.
+The structure of the V1 version is practically the same as the later ones, with its characteristic base, bridge, and quick assembly system.

-A characteristic of this version is the incorporation of an inductive sensor for “assisted” calibration (not fully automatic), which disappeared in the later versions.
+A characteristic unique to this version is the inclusion of an inductive sensor for “assisted” (not fully automatic) calibration, which disappeared in later versions.

-This version is also not currently manufactured, but it was a very popular version.
-Therefore, many of the improvements that you find apply to this version.
-However, due to its differences in geometry, not all of them are compatible with the current V3 and V4.
+This version is also no longer manufactured, but it was a very popular version.
+Therefore, many of the upgrades you find apply to this version.
+However, due to its geometric differences, not all are compatible with the current V3 and V4.

 Anycubic i3 Mega - V2

-Practically the same as version 1, with the same characteristics, but in a tacky blue color.
-It was not very well sold (and it doesn’t surprise us)
+Practically identical to version 1, with the same features, but in a tacky blue color.
+It was not sold much (and we’re not surprised).

 Anycubic i3 Mega - V3

 It is the most widely sold version.
-If you buy it at the moment, it is most likely that they will send you this version, even though the V4 is already available (and we will see that it is almost preferable).
+If you buy it right now, this is the most likely version they will send you, even though V4 is already available (and we’ll see that it’s almost preferable).

-As differences from versions V1-V2, the V3 incorporated the Ultrabase heated bed.
-As we know, the Ultrabase allows good adhesion of the first layer, while providing easy removal of the parts.
+As differences compared to V1-V2 versions, the V3 incorporated the Ultrabase heated bed.
+As we know, the Ultrabase allows for good first layer adhesion, while also providing easy part removal.

-On the other hand, it does not include the inductive sensor for calibration.
-Perhaps because it did not work as well with the Ultrabase?
-In any case, I have not read wonders about its performance, it was probably quite useless.
-And we have better options as we will see when we look at the upgrades.
+On the other hand, it dispenses with the inductive sensor for calibration.
+Perhaps because it didn’t give such good results with the Ultrabase?
+In any case, I haven’t read wonders about its performance either, it was probably quite useless.
+And we have better options as we will see when looking at upgrades.

-They also improved some details of the upper carriage that moves the print head and changed the upper connection terminal, which sometimes caused the cable to get tangled or come loose, something that no longer happens in the V3.
+They also improved some details of the upper carriage that moves the print head and changed the upper connection clamp, which sometimes caused the cable to tangle or come loose, something that doesn’t happen in the V3.

-As we said, the improvements to the carriage and the Ultrabase imply a change in geometry compared to the also very popular V1, so be careful with the updates you download because they may not fit your printer.
+As we said, the improvements to the carriage and the Ultrabase mean a change in geometry compared to the also very popular V1, so be careful with the upgrades you download because they might not fit your printer.

-On the other hand, it maintains the electronics regarding the V1-V2, in particular the Trigorilla 8-bit board (based on the Mega 2560) and replaceable A4988 drivers.
-The software, on the other hand, moved to version 1.1.
+On the other hand, it maintains the electronics compared to V1-V2, in particular the 8-bit Trigorilla board (based on the Mega 2560) and replaceable A4988 drivers.
+The software, for its part, moved to version v1.1

 Anycubic i3 Mega - V4

-Externally, it is identical to the V3 and its physical characteristics are similar or the same.
-It maintains the motors, the Ultrabase board, and the same carriage for the print head.
-Therefore, it is impossible to distinguish it from the V3 at first sight.
+Externally it is identical to the V3 and its physical characteristics are similar or the same.
+It maintains the motors, the Ultrabase plate, and the same carriage for the print head.
+Therefore, it is impossible to distinguish it at a glance from the V3.

-The main difference is that it now mounts a new board Trigorilla 32-bit with drivers integrated into the board itself.
-The software, on the other hand, remains proprietary and moves to version 1.4.
+The main difference is that it now mounts a new 32-bit Trigorilla board with drivers integrated into the board itself.
+The software, for its part, remains proprietary and moves to version 1.4.

-The new 32-bit electronics is a good upgrade and prepares it for the future of 3D printers, which, immediately and inevitably, is headed to 32 bits (although we will still see 8-bit for a good while).
+The new 32-bit electronics is a good upgrade and prepares it for the future of 3D printers, which, immediately and inevitably, is heading towards 32-bit (although we will still see 8-bit for a good while).

-However, it has a major disadvantage that it is not possible to replace the drivers because they are integrated into the board.
-Therefore, you cannot change them for drivers like the TMC2130, which are much quieter.
+However, it has a major disadvantage in that it is not possible to replace the drivers because they are integrated into the board.
+Therefore, we cannot change them for drivers like the TMC2130, which is much quieter.

 Conclusion

-In summary, knowing which version of the Anycubic i3 Mega you have is very important when you are going to make upgrades.
+In summary, knowing which version of the Anycubic i3 Mega you have is very important when we are going to perform upgrades.

-On the one hand, when you download designs of parts for upgrades from the Internet check if they are for the V1 (version without Ultrabase) or the V3-V4 (versions with Ultrabase) because the geometry is different and they may not be compatible.
+On one hand, when downloading part designs for upgrades from the Internet, check if they are for the V1 (version without Ultrabase) or V3-V4 (versions with Ultrabase) because the geometry is different and they may not be compatible.

-On the other hand, if you buy it at the moment they can send you the V3 or the V4 and you have no way of differentiating them if you do not open the printer.
+On the other hand, if you buy it right now, they may send you the V3 or the V4 and you have no way to differentiate them unless you open the printer.
 The V4 has the advantage of having a better 32-bit board.
-But, if you plan to change the drivers for quieter ones (the best upgrade you can do) the V3 is preferable because in the V4 you won’t be able to.
+But, if you plan to change the drivers for quieter ones (the best upgrade you can make) the V3 is preferable because in the V4 you will not be able to.

-In the next post, we will leave the Anycubic i3 Mega and start with the actual 3D printing tutorials with a basic printing manual, clarifying the entire process and some of the terms used in the industry.
+In the next post, we will leave the Anycubic i3 Mega behind and begin with the actual 3D printing tutorials with a basic printing manual, clarifying the complete process and some of the terms used in the field.
 See you soon!